Press Play Button Below, Synchronize Reading & Listening "Habits Podcast" *An Audio Blog*

 - Go to the grocery store on a full stomach only.

-- Eat breakfast daily, including a mixture of complex carbohydrates, fiber, protein and a little amount of fat.
+- Eat breakfast daily, including a mixture of complex carbohydrates, fibre, protein and a little amount of fat.

 - Reduce your serving portions at dinner by half.
 Sit for 15 minutes before adding more food to your plate to see if you’re still hungry.